 Graduate Teaching Assistantships (9-month and 12-month)

 The Department of English offers a limited number of Graduate Teaching Assistantships to incoming students each year.
 GTA’s receive a stipend and have their full-time tuition paid for the academic year.
 Assistantships are awarded on merit.
 Occasionally a student who enters without funding will receive a line later during his or her career.
-Assistantships are available to full-time students only, and funded students take certain required courses (see subheadings) as part of their responsibilities.
+Assistantships are available to full-time students only, and funded students may be required to take certain courses (see subheadings) as part of their responsibilities.

-In the first year, assistantship duties usually involve working as a tutor in the Writing Center or assisting faculty members with teaching a large lecture course.
-Some opportunities are available as Research Assistants, helping faculty members with research or administrative duties.
+In the first year, assistantship duties usually involve assisting faculty members with teaching a large lecture course.
 Other assignments may be made according to Departmental needs and funding availability.
+Qualified continuing GTAs are afforded the opportunity to teach undergraduate courses which may possibly include ENGL295.
+HONRS250 and UNIV200.

 Graduate students on twelve-month assistantships may be assigned to teach, assist, or carry out other teaching and service work for 10 to 20 hours per week during the Fall and Spring semesters.
 During summers, they will be required to enroll in 3 to 6 graduate course credits in order to continue to receive their stipends.
 However, no work assignment will be given so that a student may focus the rest of his or her available time on research and thesis preparation or writing.